japila-books/apache-spark-internals/docs/rdd/RDD.md

-= [[RDD]] RDD -- Description of Distributed Computation
+# RDD &mdash; Description of Distributed Computation
-:navtitle: RDD

 [[T]]
-RDD is a description of a fault-tolerant and resilient computation over a possibly distributed collection of records (of type `T`).
+`RDD` is a description of a fault-tolerant and resilient computation over a possibly distributed collection of records (of type `T`).

 == [[contract]] RDD Contract